The Top Harmful Skincare Ingredients to Avoid

 Fragrance is a common ingredient in many skincare products, as it adds a pleasant scent.
 However, “fragrance” or “parfum” on product labels often represents a mixture of various chemicals, and companies are not required to disclose the specific ingredients used.

-See also Effective Treatments for Eczema
+See also Effective Treatment Options for Rosacea: Insider Tips

 Harmful Effects of Fragrance